Delhi services bill passed by Lok Sabha; Shah tears into opposition alliance | Politics

 - India

+The ordinance was promulgated by the central government on May 19, a week after the Supreme Court handed over the control of services in Delhi excluding police, public order and land to the elected government, headed by Chief Minister Arvind Kejriwal.

+The AAP-led Delhi government has been at loggerheads with the Centre over the control of Group-A and DANICS officers in the National Capital Territory government.

-Shah made it clear that the central government has the power to make laws on Union territories and Delhi, being a Union Territory, the Centre enjoys full rights to make rules also.
+Responding to the debate on the bill, Shah made it clear that the central government has the power to make laws on Union territories and Delhi being a Union territory, the Centre enjoys full rights to make rules for it as well.

+Shah also took a swipe at the opposition parties' newly formed Indian National Developmental Inclusive Alliance, or INDIA, to take on Prime Minister Narendra Modi in the 2024 Lok Sabha polls.

+He said the opposition parties were more interested in expanding their alliance and added, ''You may find more allies but I can tell you Modi ji will return to power as prime minister again.'' ''The whole country is watching those who are secretly helping the Delhi government in scams and corruption to gain their alliance,'' he said.

-He alleged that the Arvind Kejriwal-led AAP government in Delhi has not been not functioning within rules and it is even not convening assembly session regularly.
+He alleged that the Arvind Kejriwal-led AAP government in Delhi has not been functioning within rules and it is not even convening assembly session regularly.

 Even the cabinet meeting of the Delhi government is not convened regularly, he said.

-''The bill is constitutionally valid and it is for the benefit of the people of Delhi,'' he said.
+''The bill is constitutionally valid and it is for the benefit of the people of Delhi,'' he asserted.

 Shah also asked the opposition parties to support the bill, saying it is for the welfare of the people of the national capital.